pixiiidust/About/README.md

 ## Featured Work: Polls App with @DefenderOfBasic (Open Research Institute)

-Crowd-sensing platform that maps how people perceive claims and predict consensus.
-Measures not just belief, but accuracy in reading collective judgment.
+Crowd-sensing app that maps perception of claims and ability to predict consensus.
+Users get ELO ratings based on their accuracy in reading collective judgment.

 **My role:** Product role focused on system design, UX logic, team coordination.